 Yulia Laputina is the second female general in the history of independent Ukraine.
 She took charge of the Department of Veterans Affairs in December 2020.
 And for more than three years it has shown frankly weak results - the stakeholders surveyed by Apostrophe agree.
 And there has been talk about the resignation of the Minister of Veterans Affairs for a long time.
 Moreover.

-“The main complaint is that Madam Minister completely isolated herself from veterans and their families, creating her own world in which she pretended to be involved in veterans’ politics,” says a member of the Public Council under the Ministry of Veterans, co-founder of the NGO “Volunteers” in a commentary to Apostrophe “Anastasia Rymar, - take any direction: rehabilitation, psychological support, social policy - nothing was done regarding veterans and their families and the issues took a very long time to resolve.”
+“The main complaint is that Madam Minister completely isolated herself from veterans and their families, creating her own world in which she pretended to be involved in veterans’ politics,” says a member of the Public Council under the Ministry of Veterans, co-founder of the NGO “Volunteers” in a commentary to Apostrophe “Anastasia Rymar, take any direction: rehabilitation, psychological support, social policy - nothing was done regarding veterans and their families and the issues took a very long time to resolve.”

 Often the issue could be resolved with relatively little effort, it just required desire.

 “I can give an example on the issue of families of deceased volunteers.
 People who were not registered in the first months of the war, in case of death or injury, the situation with them was resolved for a very long time.
 The law was not adopted for a year, the minister did not help in the process, and for a long time they could not pass a resolution in the Cabinet of Ministers.
 Now there are questions about equalization of payments and pensions.
-This is really not technically difficult to solve if the minister were actively involved in this.
+This is indeed technically not so difficult to solve if the minister were actively involved in this.
 Unfortunately, we didn’t see this,” adds Anastasia Rymar.

 There were also problems in communication between the veteran community and the ministry - it was not clear what Minister Laputina was doing.